timdubbins/scroll-reverse/README.md

 # Add To Dock

-To add this script to the dock, open `scroll-reverse.scpt` in Script Editor and save as `Application` Add this new app to the Accessibility list (System Preferences > Security & Privacy > Privacy) Drag the new file to the dock
+To add this script to the dock, open `scroll-reverse.scpt` in Script Editor and save as `Application`.
+Add this new app to the Accessibility list (System Preferences > Security & Privacy > Privacy).
+Drag the new file to the dock.
 You can change the app icon by right-clicking to `Get Info` and then pasting an image onto the default image.